bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

   callback();
 });
 ```
-Again, we are just checking that the index that the added item resides in the collection is non-negative as we are not trying to validate a specification as to where new items are added in a list (eg, prepended or appended).
+The acceptance in order for this test to pass is that the index at which the added item resides in the collection is non-negative.
+For this scenariom we are not trying to validate a specification as to _where_ new item is added in a list (eg, prepended or appended), but simply that it is accessible.

 Running that will produce an exception:
 ```